OpusCapita/react-crudeditor/README.md

 ### *EditorComponent* props.view.state

-Full/sliced State describing [props.view](#editorcomponent-propsview).
+Full/sliced State describing [props.view.name](#editorcomponent-propsview).
 Its structure is determined by View it describes.

 If View State is sliced, not given or `{}`, all not-mentioned properties retain their current values (or default values in case of initial [*EditorComponent*](#editorcomponent) rendering).